hnucamendi/codingCheatSheet/JavaScript/README.md

 ```

 The way we read this is:
-`initialize a color varialbe, get the value of color from the car object, and put it in this new color variable`.
+`initialize a color variable, get the value of color from the car object, and put it in this new color variable`.
 For this to work the `color` variable must be a variable that exists in the object

 this is the syntax that we call destructuring, it has the same functionality as this syntax: